HenryCowan/EMG-Gaming/README.md

 If the issue of the I2C address detection was solved with the final PCB, the board would have been working in full.
 Hopefully from these unit test videos it can be seen just how frustratingly close we were!

-## Contribution
+## Primary Contributions

 - Henry Cowan
   - Circuit Design
   - Schematic draw-up
-  - PCB Design
-  - PCB Construction
+  - PCB Design & Construction
   - Component Selection
   - Hardware Documentation
-  - Wiki Page
+  - Wiki Page (Hardware)
   - EMG Signal Gitlab Repo
   - General Github Maintenance